ahhn/oss/README.md

 ### Instructor information

-[Taeyoon Choi](http://taeyoonchoi.com) is an artist and educator based in New York and Seoul.
-His art practice involves performance, electronics, drawings, and storytelling that often leads to intervention in public spaces.
-Choi collaborates with fellow artists, activists, and professionals from other fields to realize socially engaged projects and alternative pedagogy.
-He was an artist-in-residence at Eyebeam Art and Technology Center and Lower Manhattan Cultural Council.
-He has published books about urbanism and is currently working on a book of drawings about computation.
-Choi cofounded the [School for Poetic Computation](http://sfpc.io) in 2013, where he continues to organize and teach.
-Recently, he's been focusing on unlearning the wall of disability and normalcy, and enhancing accessibility and diversity within art and technology.
-Choi serves on the board of advisors of the Processing Foundation.
+[Daejin Ahn](https://www.instagram.com/djahhn/) is an artist and educator based in Seoul.
+Ahn founded the [archivelab](http://archivelab.co.kr) in 2016, where he continues to experiment and explore open source based archives.